 - You can replace the apple cider vinegar with lemon juice.

 - For a nut-free version, replace the ground almonds with ground sunflower seeds and use a nut-free plant-based milk.

-How you can decorate this bread:
+How you can decorate before baking

 - Poppy seeds.

 - Sunflower seeds.

 More gluten-free vegan bread recipes

 - Gluten-Free Vegan Almond Bread